 Many representatives of businesses and banks attended the conference.

-Regarding the reflection of enterprises related to the fact that enterprises have to pay a penalty fee when paying off debts early, even in cases where they borrow capital from other banks to pay as prescribed by the recently issued regulations, according to Mr. Thanh, in favorable production and business circumstances, there is no problem.
-However, considering the difficult times like the past, present and future, it is necessary to reduce or waive interest penalties to support enterprises.
+Regarding the reflection of enterprises related to the fact that enterprises have to pay penalty fees when paying off debts before the due date, including in the case of borrowing capital from other banks to pay as prescribed by the recently issued regulations, according to Mr. Thanh, in favorable production and business circumstances, there is no problem.
+However, considering difficult times like the past, present and future, it is necessary to reduce or waive penalty interest to support enterprises.

 Mr. Thanh suggested that the banking industry and Governor Nguyen Thi Hong study and consider providing further support to the business community to overcome this difficult period.

-Hanoi has 370,000 enterprises, just like 370,000 fates, it is impossible to list all the difficulties of each enterprise.
-We only hope that the policies of the State Bank and commercial banks are the most comprehensive so that enterprises can access credit capital better, faster, and more promptly while enterprises still have the ability to absorb it, then it will be effective.
+Hanoi has 370,000 enterprises, which are similar to 370,000 fates.
+It is impossible to list all the difficulties of each enterprise.
+We only hope that the policies of the State Bank and commercial banks are the most comprehensive so that enterprises can access credit capital better, faster, and in a timely manner while enterprises still have the ability to absorb it, to be effective.

 "When businesses still have the ability to absorb, just adding water or a little bit of porridge will make them live.
 But when businesses lose their ability to absorb, even if banks add ginseng, they will still die," Mr. Thanh said.